mrjcgoodwin/MarkupGoogleTranslate/README.md

 or in one code line:
  ```<?php echo $modules->get('MarkupGoogleTranslate')->displayTranslateWidget();?>```

-Restored the specific language override as public call, passing an array of values (for single languages or multiple ones):
+Restored the specific language override as public call, passing an array of language codes (for single languages or multiple ones):
  ```<?php echo $modules->get('MarkupGoogleTranslate')->buildGoogleTranslateUrl(['es','fr']);?>```